Top 10 batsmen with most 150+ scores in test cricket

 Kallis notched up 45 test tons in his career and converted 14 of those into scores of 150 or more.
 His highest test score was 224.

-Former Australia captain and premier batsman Ricky Ponting retired with 13378 test runs and is the second-highest scorer in the format of all time, though Root is likely to surpass him soon.
+Former Australia captain and premier batsman Ricky Ponting retired with 13378 test runs and is the third-highest scorer in this format of all time.

 Ponting had 41 test tons to his name.
 Of these, he reached the 150-run milestone 15 times in his career.